Intro

 PR: Support :source_location tag option for query log tags by fatkodima https://github.com/rails/rails/pull/50969#issuecomment-2797357558

-The main contributor Dima Fatko described how the Marginalia :line configuration option was costly to enable in production.
+Dima described how the Marginalia :line option was costly in production and even managed to improve that with the Query Logs change.

 Safe Logging Locally or in Production